 3. NBA to Rule on Sterling Scandal

 It’s unfortunate, but Donald Sterling’s reputation is anything but sterling when it comes to steering clear of alleged racism.
 This latest instance could be the NBA’s final straw.
 The league will announce his fate later this afternoon; it could respond by fining Sterling upwards of $2.5 million, or by suspending him indefinitely.
 And there are experts who say NBA owners could force Sterling to sell the team.
 But for many fans and players, the real concern is the damage done to the L.A.
 Clippers, who are in the middle of the playoffs.
-They play again tonight and all eyes will be on how they respond.
+They play again tonight and all eyes will be on their response.

 4. Jimmy Fallon and Robinson Cano Prank Yankee Fans